LeiWangR/leiwangr.github.io/_pages/about.md

 I personally do not have any news; the most exciting updates are coming from my talented students!

+- **TIME Lab joins ARC Research Hub and Griffith University**: TIME Lab has been successfully reallocated to the ARC Research Hub and Griffith University.
+With this exciting transition, our research environment has been enriched by strong institutional support, new facilities, and a vibrant cohort of research students.
+Our team is thriving in a culture that values innovation, collaboration, and a healthy work–life balance.
+In line with this new chapter, we are currently renewing the TIME Lab website to reflect our refreshed vision and direction.
+The new site is expected to launch on December 1, 2025.
 - 30/05/2025: Welcome <font color="blue">Edwin Kwadwo Tenagyei</font> (Griffith & ARC Hub) to my research group as a PhD Research Trainee!
 - 26/05/2025: Welcome <font color="blue">Wenxiang Diao</font> (UNSW Sydney) to the ARC Research Hub at Griffith University as a TIME Lab Research Intern!
 - 12/05/2025: Welcome <font color="blue">Zixuan Liu</font> (QUT) to the ARC Research Hub at Griffith University as an ARC Hub Scholar in TIME Lab!